How To Master Advanced Guitar String Bends

 You want your guitar pick to stay in the trench as much as possible, until it’s time to skip strings.

-This is why, when you thumb mute, not only do your string bends become cleaner …
+This is why, when you thumb mute, not only do your guitar string bends become cleaner …

 … but the rest of your guitar playing also becomes cleaner and faster.
 (Including: scale sequences, arpeggios and all other guitar licks.)